-Where it appears to a member of the school staff that a child may have been abused, the school is required, as part of the Local Child Protection procedures, to report their concern to the Multi Agency Screening hub (MASH) immediately.
-One particular member of staff is the designated safeguarding lead and charged with handling all incidents of safeguarding concern, in line with current Child Protection Policies and Procedures, including Keeping Children Safe in Education (KCSIE) At the present time this is Mrs. O'Hara.
-Her deputy DLS staff are: Mrs Hayes, Mrs Smith and Mrs Murray.
+Where it appears to a member of the school staff that a child may have been abused, the school is required, as part of the Local Child Protection procedures, to report their concern to the Social Services Department immediately.
+One particular member of staff is charged with the responsibility of liaising with the various welfare agencies.
+At the present time this is Mrs. O'Hara.